amirshahal/Polygon/README.md

 # Polygon
 The solution includes 4 source files:

 Common.py: includes constants which are shared by more than one file (currently only one constant...).

 Point.py: includes a Point class implementation.

-CircularDoubleLinkedList.py: includes a Circular Double Linked List class implementation .
+CircularDoubleLinkedList.py: includes a Circular Double Linked List class implementation.

 Polygon.py: includes a Polygon class implementation.

-The solution also includes one source file used for unit tests: test_polygon.py
+The solution also includes one source file used for unit tests:

+test_polygon.py

 Running this script can be used in order to test the solution.

 Below are the project's instructions.